aquino35/pl_assignments/README.md

 # pl_assignments
-Assignments compleated from the icom436 (Programming Language) course.
+Assignments completed from the icom436 (Programming Language) course.